Search

 Do note that a significant number of businesses have recently given skill development top priority as part of their CSR strategy.

-How the Corporate Sector can Help Through Corporate Social Responsibility (CSR)
+How the Corporate Sector can Help Through CSR in India?

-• Corporate entities involved in CSR efforts should do a baseline study of the socioeconomic landscape of the areas in which they operate.
+• Corporate entities involved in CSR efforts should do a baseline study of the socioeconomic landscape of the areas in which they operate through their NGO partner(s).
 It must include an understanding of the talent profiles of the areas in terms of supply and demand.
 This makes it possible to pinpoint any skill gaps that exist and create programmes for their filling.

-• By providing training according to their needs, large corporations may help start-up personnel reach their full potential.
+• By providing training according to their needs through NGOs, large corporations may help start-up personnel reach their full potential.
 An increasing number of startups in India are catalysts for both social and economic advancement.

-• Companies must update the skills of the workers involved in their supply chain.
+• Companies by skilling the youth will be able to update the skills of their future workers involved in their supply chain.
 Without a doubt, the principal business benefits from this in terms of productivity and service quality.

 • Employers should make advantage of their capacity to identify future-oriented skill sets.
 Such new sectors can be found by evaluating both technological advancements and difficulties like, climate change, the water issue, the energy crisis, etc.